Hsien-HsiuLiao/create-hardhat-web3v4/README.md

    `mkdir newproj`

+Note: If you install `create-hardhat-web3` globally in your local computer using `npm install -g create-hardhat-web3`, step 2 and step 3 can be skipped and directly project can be created using step 4.

-2. Create node project using NPM or Yarn:
+2. Create Node.js project using NPM or Yarn:

    `npm init -y` or
    `yarn init -y`